siefkenj/IBLODEs/book/typst/modules/module5-exercises.typ

       #show_def("phase_portrait")

-      This is a phase portrait for the Foxes--Rabbits model.
+      This is a phase portrait for the Foxes--Rabbits model (introduced in @ex:LV_model).

       #link("https://www.desmos.com/calculator/vrk0q4espx")